Circassian genocide

-Most sources state that as little as 3% of Circassia's population remained after the genocide and that as many as 1.5 million people were forced to flee in total, though only around half of them survived the journey.
+Most sources state that as little as 3% of Circassia's population remained after the genocide and that as many as 1.5 million people were forced to flee in total, though only about half of them survived the journey.
 Ottoman archives show the intake of more than a million immigrants from the Caucasus by 1879, with nearly half of them having been found dying on the shores of the Black Sea as a result of disease.
-Presuming that these statistics are accurate, Russia's military campaign in Circassia constitutes the single largest genocide of the 19th century.
-Russian records, in confirmation of the Ottoman archives, documented the presence of only 106,798 Circassians in the Caucasus on the approach to the 20th century.
+Assuming that these statistics are accurate, Russia's military campaign in Circassia constitutes the single largest genocide of the 19th century.
+Russian records, in confirmation of the Ottoman archives, documented the presence of only 106,798 Circassians in the Caucasus at the turn of the 20th century.
 Other estimates by Russian historiographers are even lower, ranging from 40,400 to 65,900.
 The Russian Empire census, conducted in 1897, reported the presence of 150,000 Circassians in the conquered region.

-Classified Russian Imperial archives in Georgia were opened to historians by the Georgian government, which revealed previously unknown information regarding Russian actions.
-Following this, on May 20, 2011, Georgia formally recognized the Circassian genocide.
+On May 20, 2011, Georgia formally recognized the Circassian genocide.
 Ukraine recognized the Circassian genocide on 9 January 2025, following Circassian appeals in June 2024.
 The city of Wayne, New Jersey in the United States and the East Turkistan Exile Government have also officially recognized the Circassian genocide.
-On February 7, 1992, the Kabardino-Balkarian Autonomous Soviet Socialist Republic decided to condemn the Circassian Genocide.
+On February 7, 1992, the Kabardino-Balkarian Autonomous Soviet Socialist Republic condemned the Circassian Genocide.
 On May 12, 1994, the Republic of Kabardino-Balkaria and on April 29, 1996, the Republic of Adygea submitted applications to the State Duma of the Russian Federation for the recognition of the Circassian Genocide.
-On 15 October 1997, Abkhazia recognised the deportation and killings of Abkhazians in the 19th century as genocide and the deportees as refugees.
 In October 2006, 20+ Circassian associations appealed to the European Parliament to recognize the Circassian Genocide.
-In November 2006, Circassian associations in the Republics of Adygea, Kabardino-Balkaria and Karachay-Cherkessia appealed to Russian President Vladimir Putin to recognize the Circassian Genocide.
-The Russian Federation classifies the events in Circassia as a mass migration (Черкесское мухаджирство, lit.
-'Circassian migrationism') and denies that a genocide took place.
-21 May is observed annually as the Circassian Day of Mourning, which consists of ceremonies and marches in memory of the victims and, sometimes, protests against the Russian government.
+In November 2006, Circassian associations in the Republics of Adygea, Kabardino-Balkaria and Karachay-Cherkessia appealed to Russian president Vladimir Putin to recognize the Circassian Genocide.
+The Russian Federation classifies the events in Circassia as a mass migration ("muhajirism", Черкесское мухаджирство, Cherkesskoye mukhadzhirstvo, lit.
+'Circassian muhajirism') and denies that a genocide took place.
+May 21 is observed annually as the Circassian Day of Mourning, which consists of ceremonies and marches in memory of the victims and, sometimes, protests against the Russian government.
 Today, the Circassian diaspora is primarily concentrated in Turkey and Jordan, with some 750,000 living in Russia's North Caucasus Economic Region.